How to File Florida Articles of Incorporation

 Step 2: Submit the Articles of Incorporation in Florida

-Once you are done filling up the form, now it is time for you to submit it.
+Once you are done filling out the form, it is time for you to submit it.
 The form can be submitted in two ways, online and by mail.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

-• Online filing: Get the online form from Secretary of State, fill it up, and submit.
+• Online filing: Get the online form from the Secretary of State, fill it out, and submit.
 Don’t refresh the page during the process.
 It will erase everything.

 • Offline filing: Send the form by mail to New Filing Section, Division of Corporations, P.O.
 Box 6327, Tallahassee, FL 32314